rust-lang/rust-wiki-backup/Note-style-guide.md

 }
 ```

-only omit braces for single expressions
+Only omit braces for single expressions.

 ```
 match foo {